GooTechnologies/learn/tutorials/create/solar-system/index.md

 ---
 layout: tutorial
-title: Solar System 2.0
+title: Solar System

-weight: 1999
+weight: 950
 indent: 1
-contains_scripts: true
+contains_scripts: false
-difficulty_overall: 1
+difficulty_overall: 0
 ---
 In this tutorial, we will show you how you how to make a solar system by using the state machine.